Development & Inclusion Centre for Excellence

 - Teaching Assistants

-Referrals can be made for various interventions offered and run by a range of staff who contribute to DICE.
-For example: Assistant Headteachers; the newly appointed Key Stage Co-ordinators; the SENCo and Deputy SENCo; Heads of Year and Assistant Heads of Year; and the also newly appointed Home School Link Worker.
+Referrals can be made for various interventions offered and run by a range of staff who contribute to DICE such as Assistant Headteachers, the SENDCo, Heads of Year and Assistant Heads of Year.

 A Young Carer is a child or young person under the age of 18 who helps to look after a relative with a disability, illness, mental health condition, or drug or alcohol problem.
 This might include looking after parents or siblings.
 Young Carers may be asked to do extra jobs in and around the home, such as cooking, cleaning or helping someone get dressed and move around.
 Young Carers may also give emotional support, and a lot of physical help to a parent or sibling who's disabled or ill.